-NM Areas Reviewed Findings Recommendations The facility has a HIV Lead Clinician to carry out responsibilities as required.
-The facility has policies and procedures to facilitate HIV testing.
-The facility had developed policies and procedures that include requirements for the communication of HIV test results.
-Written patient educational materials utilized prior to or at the time of consent for HIV testing include all required elements.
-X Clinicians provided HIV testing as part of routine medical care for patients.
-Clinicians did not provide HIV testing to 8 of 35 (23 percent) patients.
-5. We recommended that clinicians provide human immunodeficiency virus testing as part of routine medical care for patients and that compliance is monitored.
-X When HIV testing occurred, clinicians consistently documented informed consent.
-Clinicians did not document informed consent for HIV testing for 6 of 13 patients.
-6. We recommended that clinicians consistently document informed consent for human immunodeficiency virus testing and that compliance is monitored.
-The facility complied with additional elements as required by local policy.
+NM Areas Reviewed Findings Recommendations

+X The facility has a Lead HIV Clinician to The facility did not have a Lead HIV 6.
+We recommended that the Facility

+carry out responsibilities as required.
+Clinician.
+Director identifies a Lead Human

+Immunodeficiency Virus Clinician to carry

+out required responsibilities.

+The facility has policies and procedures to

+facilitate HIV testing.

+The facility had developed policies and

+procedures that include requirements for

+the communication of HIV test results.

+Written patient educational materials

+utilized prior to or at the time of consent for

+HIV testing include all required elements.

+Clinicians provided HIV testing as part of

+routine medical care for patients.

+When HIV testing occurred, clinicians

+consistently documented informed

+consent.

+The facility complied with additional

+elements as required by local policy.